 If a candidate is hired for a job but doesn’t work out, even more money is lost.
 Beyond meeting the basic qualifications, recruiters also look for candidates that are the most likely to be successful at the company.

 Recruiters try to eliminate candidates who might be a risk.
 For example, candidates who are willing to lie.
 If a recruiter checks a candidate’s references and finds out they lied about their work history, they’ll wonder what else the candidate might lie about.

 A recruiter may consciously or unconsciously assume candidates with disabilities are risky.
 Disclosing a disability, especially one that is noticeable but not immediately obvious, can help recruiters accurately assess your risk.

 For example, it’s reasonable to expect a company to hire an ASL interpreter for an interview, but asking them to hire an ASL interpreter to be available all day while you’re on the job is too much.
-Likewise, it’s reasonable that a company provide accessible parking, but a company isn’t required to hire a driver for you if the job requires you to travel frequently.

 Because they are under so much pressure to fill a position as quickly as possible, recruiters get really excited when they see a talented candidate.
 To avoid losing out on potential talent, recruiters want everyone they interview to feel comfortable.

-Recruiters have a very difficult job.
+In short, recruiters have a very difficult job.
 They have to fill multiple positions as quickly as possible by sorting through potentially thousands of applications.
 They have to ensure a steady supply of the best talent and project a positive image of the company.
 They also have to keep such talent engaged even if they don’t have open positions for them at the moment.

 As a job seeker, you can maximize your chances by focusing on what you can do to make the recruiter’s job easier.